loikein/hugo-book/exampleSite/content.en/docs/example/hidden.md

 ---
 bookHidden: true
+title: Hidden
 ---

-# This page is hidden in menu
+## This page is hidden in menu

-# Quondam non pater est dignior ille Eurotas

 ## Latent te facies